 More Shows to Watch

-- Game of Thrones – So much more than medieval fantasy, highly recommend – 8 Seasons (HBO)
+- Game of Thrones – So much more than a medieval fantasy, highly recommend if you like drama between powerful families – 8 Seasons (HBO)

 - Parenthood – Realistic drama with comedic moments.
 Follow the lives of the Braverman Family, told through everyone’s point of view – 6 Seasons – (Netflix)